ecies/py/README.md

 >>> h.hexdigest()
 'b1c9938f01121e159887ac2c8d393a22e4476ff8212de13fe1939de2a236f0a7'
 ```
 > You may want to ask, what if no hash?
-Briefly, hash can make it [safer](https://www.wikiwand.com/en/Elliptic-curve_Diffie%E2%80%93Hellman#/cite_ref-4).
+Briefly, hash can make it safer since hash function can remove "weak bits" in the original computed key.
+Check the introduction section of this [paper](http://cacr.uwaterloo.ca/techreports/1998/corr98-05.pdf) for more details.

 ### AES